pratian-pyclub/pocs/README.md

 ### Labs:
 1. Conditional Frequency Distributions
+    - Frequency Distribution and Dispersion Plots
-    - Conditions and Events
+    - Plotting and Tabulating Distributions
     - Counting Words by Genre
-    - Plotting and Tabulating Distributions
 2. Convert English Text to Pig Latin
     - Definition of Pig Latin Each word of the text is converted as follows: move any consonant (or consonant   cluster) that appears at the start of the word to the end, then append ay, e.g. string → ingstray, idle → idleay. http://en.wikipedia.org/wiki/Pig_Latin
     - Write a function to convert a word to Pig Latin.